 A pivotal focus of my tutoring is learning to make a proper legal argument, which is a creative activity and needs both originality and inspiration with the information and accuracy needed.
 My tutoring aims to give you weekly meetings with intensive training in the art of argument.

 Although studying law is mainly concerned with English law, it is important to do a comparative study of other legal systems, including civil (Roman) law, EU law, and international law.
 The theoretical and sociological aspects of law also increase your success rate and the ability to proceed to vocational courses that lead to professional examinations.

 Constitutional Law, Criminal Law, Law of Contract, Law of Tort, Land Law, Law of Trusts (Equity), and Law of the EU are all vital to fully pass at degree level and enter the professional bodies for qualifying as a solicitor or barrister.

 I am dedicated to your success and place your learning above everything else.
-I am trained in the best teaching methods with online or face to face learning systems.
-My tutoring is also a friendly and engaging process and giving you the motivation to study and learn.
-This will help manifest your knowledge, skills and talents to the fullest and cultivate the understanding needed to fully pass your exams and succeed in the world.
+I am trained in the best teaching methods online or face-to-face learning systems.
+My tutoring is also a friendly and engaging process and gives you the motivation to study and learn.
+This will help manifest your knowledge, skills, and talents to the fullest and cultivate the understanding needed to fully pass your exams and succeed in the world.